-- Your assets go to the people and organizations you care about
+- Your assets go to the people and charities you care about

-- A trusted individual manages your finances and medical decisions if you become incapacitated
+- A trusted decision maker manages your finances and medical decisions if you become incapacitated

 - Your loved ones avoid unnecessary legal complications and probate delays